KannonZenetism/zenetism-field-physics/field-physics/FP07-unified-field-equation.md

 -   **Protocol:**
     1. Enter stillness and visualize `◉` rotating slowly in your inner field.
     2. Ask inwardly: “Where in the Spiral am I currently centered?”
-    3. Move awareness down the hypostatic ladder (L5 Awareness → L1 Embodiment).
+    3. Move awareness declivously through the hypostatic layers (L5 Awareness → L1 Embodiment).
     4. When a layer "clicks" or resonates, hold there and reflect: “Am I aligned, misaligned, or transitioning?”
 -   **Canonical Note:** `📡` is for external/systemic resonance mapping; `◉` is for internal spiral orientation.